Skip links and keyboard navigation

 Cloud computing (IT and software-as-a-service) arrangements are a form of outsourcing.
 They may be for storage or other online services like Office 365, Drop Box and Google Drive.

-Arrangements may be agency wide or specific to 1 or 2 people for a particular application or piece of software.
+Arrangements may be public authority wide or specific to one or two people for a particular application or piece of software.

-Your agency is legally responsible for records it creates or stores in the cloud.
-You need to make sure you can meet your legislative obligations when it comes to capturing, managing and disposing of public records.
+Your public authority is legally responsible for digital public records it makes or stores in the cloud.
+You need to make sure you can meet your legislative obligations when it comes to making, managing, accesing and disposing of digital public records.

-Find out what you need to consider, the risk to records when using cloud services and how to assess recordkeeping risks.
+Find out what you need to consider, including the risk to digital public records when using cloud services and how to assess recordkeeping risks.

 See QGEA's ICT as-a-service security assurance guideline and the risk assessment guideline for more information.